The Types of Synodontis Catfish: A Species Guide

-A much deeper-bodied synodontis, the synodontis eruptus is also known as the featherfin squeaker because off its beautiful feathered dorsal fin and the fact that it can produce a high pitched squeaking with it.
-These fish grow up to 20 centimeters, though 15 to 17 is more common, and have been reported as being more aggressive than other catfish.
+A much deeper-bodied synodontis, the Synodontis eupterus is also known as the featherfin squeaker because of its beautiful feathered dorsal fin and the fact that it can produce a high-pitched squeaking with it.
+These fish grow up to 20 centimeters, though 15 to 17 is more common.
+They have been reported as being more aggressive than other catfish.

-A native of Lake Malawi, synodontis njassae is a pretty catfish with lovely coloration which can vary widely from fish to fish.
-Some specimens may have many spots covering their body, others have but a few.
-Some keepers break these into large and small spotted varieties.
+A native of Lake Malawi, Synodontis njassae is a pretty catfish with lovely coloration which can vary widely from fish to fish.
+Some specimens may have many spots covering their body, while others have but a few.
+Some keepers break these into large- and small-spotted varieties.
 They grow to around 20 centimeters.

 Monsters, these synodontis can grow over two feet in length.
-Not at all recommended unless you have a very, very large fish tank, even 100 gallons won't cut it with one of these fish when they reach maturity.
+They are not at all recommended as pets unless you have a very, very large fish tank.
+Even 100 gallons won't cut it with one of these fish when they reach maturity.

 A peaceful synodontis species, these do not grow much over 12 centimeters.
-Unlike other species of synodontis, these have been bred in captivity relatively easily, but prefer to live and spawn in groups, so a pair may not spawn alone.
-These are easily confused with multipunctatus, however they sport a white trim which is not present in the multipuncatus.
+Unlike other species of synodontis, these have been bred in captivity relatively easily, but they prefer to live and spawn in groups, so a pair may not spawn alone.
+These are easily confused with multipunctatus; however, they sport a white trim which is not present in the multipunctatus.
 They tend to be quite expensive.

 Quite common, these synos reach just four inches in length, which makes them the perfect catfish for a smaller aquarium.
 They are known widely as the 'upside down catfish'.
 They reach around 10 centimeters (or four inches) and are very pretty and entertaining to watch as they defy gravity.
 It is best to keep this type of synodontis in groups of three or more.